wwu-pi/muli-lang/README.md

 Extension Architecture
 ----------------------

-This section explains how the module file `jastadd_modules` works, and how the minimal extension is structured.
+This section explains how the module system in the JastAdd Gradle plugin works.

-The `jastadd_modules` file starts with an include:
+A module definition usually starts like this:

-    include("extendj/jastadd_modules") // Include the core ExtendJ modules.
+    include("extendj/jastadd_modules")

 This includes the core ExtendJ modules by loading the file with the path `extendj/jastadd_modules`.
-That file in turn includes modules from subdirectories in the `extendj` directory.
+That file is a module specification which in turn includes modules from subdirectories in the `extendj` directory.

-Each `jastadd_modules` file can define JastAdd modules.
-Our file defines one module named `extension-base`:
+Each `jastadd_modules` file can define multiple JastAdd modules.
+In the build script, there is just one module named `extension-base`:

-    module "extension-base", { // TODO Replace with your own module name.
+    module "extension-base", {

         imports "java8 frontend"